JvanKatwijk/qt-dab/README.md

 some predefined data.
 It is helpful in finding the precise start of the (relevant) data in the input stream.
 The picture shows that the signal from more than one transmitter is received.
+If the distance to the current transmitter is known, the display shows the estimated distances - from the receiver location - to the other peaks as well.

 ![6.1](/qt-dab-null-period.png)

-The NULL scope shows the transition between the NULL period and the first data block of a DAB frame;
+The NULL scope shows the samples in the transition from NULL period to the first data block of a DAB frame;

 ![6.1](/qt-dab-tii-data.png)